 Another option to sterilize soil is to use the microwave.
 For the microwave, fill clean microwave-safe containers with moist soil– quart size with lids are preferable (no foil).
 Add a few ventilation holes in the lid.
 Heat the soil for about 90 seconds per every couple pounds on full power.
 Note: Larger microwaves can generally accommodate several containers.
 Allow these to cool, placing tape over the vent holes, and leave until ready to use.

-Alternatively, you can place two pounds of moist soil in a polypropylene bag.
+Alternatively, you can place 2 pounds (1 kg.) of moist soil in a polypropylene bag.
 Put this in the microwave with the top left open for ventilation.
 Heat the soil for 2 to 2 1/2 minutes on full power (650 watt oven).
 Close the bag and allow it to cool before removing.